Lesson 4 - American colonialism, slavery and the origins of the USA

 Activity 2. - North American colonisation

-Masters, servants, slaves and native Americans.
+Masters, servants, slaves and native Americans: who was living in North America?

 A small but powerful ruling class dominated colonial society.
 This elite consisted of wealthy landowners, merchants, and professionals who held significant economic and political power.
 In the South, large plantation owners formed the core of this group.
 In the North, wealthy merchants controlled trade.
 This ruling class made up a tiny percentage of the population, perhaps around 1 to 5 percent.
 They often sought to recreate European social hierarchies and controlled most of the wealth and political offices.
+In addition there were administrators and soldiers appointed by Britain.
+By 1770 there were approximately 150 full-time Crown officials (governors, customs officers, and tax agents) and about 8000 regular British soldiers.
+More importantly, by 1770 local ruling elite was increasiingly coming to conflict with the ruling elite sent from London.
+This was to become the central cause of the American Revolution.

 More than half the colonists who came to North America in the colonial period arrived as indentured servants.
 Indentured servants were individuals who agreed to work for a master for a set period, usually four to seven years, in exchange for passage to the colonies and the promise of "freedom dues" upon completion of their service.
 These dues might include clothing, tools, corn, and sometimes land.
 Many servants did not survive their indentures, with approximately 40% of those arriving in the mid-17th century dying before the end of their service.
 White servants were unruly, and there was a fear of mutinous ex-servants.
-Planters needed a more dependable source of labor, and they couldn't force native Indians to work for them.
+Planters needed a more dependable source of labour, and they couldn't force native Indians to work for them.
 The growth of plantation agriculture, especially tobacco and rice, created a high demand for workers.
 African slaves, already established as a labour force in other colonies, were seen as the solution.

 The first documented arrival of enslaved Africans in North America was in 1619, when twenty slaves were brought to Jamestown.
 Slaves were a crucial part of the transatlantic trade system, where they were exchanged for goods in the Americas, contributing to the economic growth of both the colonies and Europe. (see map below) The slave trade grew, with both Dutch and English merchants participating, and by 1795 Liverpool had over one hundred ships involved in the trade.
 As we will study later, the slave trade was essential to the growth of the British Empire and one of the key reasons to expain why the industrial revolution began in Britain first.
 (Matu 4 - Lesson 1)

 More than half the colonists who came to North America in the colonial period arrived as indentured servants.
 Indentured servants were individuals who agreed to work for a master for a set period, usually four to seven years, in exchange for passage to the colonies and the promise of "freedom dues" upon completion of their service.
 These dues might include clothing, tools, corn, and sometimes land.
 Many servants did not survive their indentures, with approximately 40% of those arriving in the mid-17th century dying before the end of their service.
 White servants were unruly, and there was a fear of mutinous ex-servants.
-Planters needed a more dependable source of labor, and they couldn't force native Indians to work for them.
+Planters needed a more dependable source of labour, and they couldn't force native Indians to work for them.
 The growth of plantation agriculture, especially tobacco and rice, created a high demand for workers.
 African slaves, already established as a labour force in other colonies, were seen as the solution.

 The first documented arrival of enslaved Africans in North America was in 1619, when twenty slaves were brought to Jamestown.
 Slaves were a crucial part of the transatlantic trade system, where they were exchanged for goods in the Americas, contributing to the economic growth of both the colonies and Europe. (see map below) The slave trade grew, with both Dutch and English merchants participating, and by 1795 Liverpool had over one hundred ships involved in the trade.
 As we will study later, the slave trade was essential to the growth of the British Empire and one of the key reasons to expain why the industrial revolution began in Britain first.
 (Matu 4 - Lesson 1)